SapuSeven/BetterUntis/README.md

 Another major change is the use of a custom WeekView (based on [Till Hellmund](https://github.com/thellmund)'s fork of [Android-Week-View](https://github.com/alamkanak/Android-Week-View)) for the timetable display.
 This also improved performance by a lot.

 ## New features
-- Select your school by searing the name instead of providing an URL
+- Select your school by searching the name instead of providing an URL
 - Login by optionally using your password instead of app key
 - Zoomable timetable view
 - Improved overall design